 Vacuum Brazed or Sintered Attachment

 The process level used to manufacture the core is related to the attachment methods.
-Lower cost, higher volume blades use either a vacuum brazed or sintered attachment process.
-Vacuum brazed and sintered blades are intended for dry cutting soft material on low horsepower equipment.
+Lower-cost, higher-volume blades use either a vacuum-brazed or sintered attachment process.
+Vacuum brazed and sintered blades are intended for dry-cutting soft material on low horsepower equipment.
 The cores used for these blades are typically very simple and do not undergo many of the steps of the blades for more aggressive applications.

 Laser Welded Attachment

-Of the three most common forms of attaching the segments to the core, and by far the method that yields the strongest bond to the core, is laser welding.
+Of the three most common forms of attaching the segments to the core, by far the method that yields the strongest bond to the core, is laser welding.
 As the pioneer in laser welding, American Diamond Blades Corporation continues to develop and perfect laser welding techniques.
 The more aggressive applications for diamond blades involve the use of higher horsepower equipment wet cutting harder materials to much greater cut depths.
 The steel cores for these aggressive applications are thicker, heat-treated, precision-ground, and tensioned.
-The additional thickness and heat treatment allows the core to withstand the flexing stress of the heavier equipment and higher horsepower.
+The additional thickness and heat treatment allow the core to withstand the flexing stress of heavier equipment and higher horsepower.
 The precision grind on the surface minimizes the drag while the tensioning establishes the flatness of the blade at a specific rpm range.